 Taxonomies are the Spree system’s approach to category trees.
 The heading of a tree is called a Taxonomy.
 Any child branches are called Taxons.
-Taxons themselves can have their own branches.
-So you could have something like the following categories structure:
+Taxons themselves can have their own branches, meaning you could have something like the following categories structure:

 To reach the Taxonomies list, first go to your Admin Interface, then click “Configurations” and “Taxonomies”.